dharshansri2007/execution-enforcer/README.md

 **Execution Heatmap**

-A 182-day (26-week) activity grid rendered from raw SQLite timestamps.
+A 182-day (26-week) activity grid rendered from raw Firestore timestamps.
 Days with completed tasks glow.
 Days with only failures are marked.
 Days with zero activity are dark.
 No manual input — the ledger drives everything.

 **Rewards Store & XP System**